rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Less serious lamp error

 Used for lamp errors.
-Is a "minor fault" defined according to 3.11 in EN12675.
+Is a “minor fault” defined according to 3.11 in EN12675.

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.20}|\Yl{0.55}|